IlhamGhaza/laravel-attendance-lab/README.md

 7. **Access the application**:

-    Open your web browser and visit `http://localhost:8000` to access the Laravel Attendance Lab application.
+    Open your web browser and visit `http://localhost:8000/admin` to access the Laravel Attendance Lab application.
+8. **Admin Panel**: Log in with the admin credentials provided during the seed process.

 ## Usage